-KS4: Of course students are able to use past exam materials but, there’s lots of other things to do.
+KS4: Of course students are able to use past exam materials but, there are lots of other things to do.

-Students could also have a listen to some short pre-1900 fiction via Audible, I’d suggest Four Classic Ghost Stories, featuring Poe, Wharton and Stevenson.
-This can both help students prepare for unseen passages in GCSE Literature while also developing their literary knowledge for GCSE Literature.
+Students could also listen to some short pre-1900 fiction via Audible, I’d suggest Four Classic Ghost Stories, featuring Poe, Wharton and Stevenson.
+This can help students prepare for unseen passages in GCSE Literature while also developing their literary knowledge for GCSE Literature.

 Using short stories as style guides for students to emulate can be really generative (as per our blog on creative writing).
 Please get in touch with us over Twitter @OCR_English if you want some short story recommendations!